-In July of 2013, we stayed two nights in Aspen Cabin, a Forest Service fire guard station built in the 1930s.
+Our family of five stayed two nights in Aspen Cabin, a Forest Service fire guard station built in the 1930s.
 It’s now a rentable cabin via Recreation.gov.
 We rented it for its proximity to Oregon Sunstones, which was the focus of our adventure.

 When we arrived, the corral around the cabin was full of cows.
 A loud “hi-ya!” chased them out and we discovered quickly that both gates were broken.
 If you’re planning to take horses, check to make sure the gates have been repaired before you go.

 We’d never stayed in a Forest Service cabin before, so we didn’t have any expectations.
-We found the cabin to be very rustic.
+We found the cabin to be very rustic (ie dirty.
+Really dirty.)
+I made good use of the provided broom, though, and soon had it in reasonable order.

 The cabin has a wood-burning stove.
-It was stocked with a few wood rounds and some newspaper.
+During our visit, there were a few wood rounds and some newspaper.
 Also an ax, which, while broken, was useful to break up wood we’d scavenged nearby.
 The temps dropped to the 40s overnight, so the stove kept us warm.
 There was also a total fire ban, so we couldn’t use the fire ring outside.

 The stove became our only way to cook meals.
 I didn’t mind, as it was much easier to cook on than an open fire.